 When you unbox the Surface RT, you will go through the first device setup.
 The process will lead you to set your language, and computer name, connect to WiFi, and set up your Microsoft account.
 Now everything is ready, and it’s time for you to dig into it.

-In this article, we will list down all tips and tricks we know so far range from basic to advanced complex instructions.
+In this article, we will list down all tips and tricks we know so far ranging from basic to advanced complex instructions.
 If we missed something, please let us know in the comments section below: